Research

 Works In Progress

-Risk Sharing: Incentives with Endogenous Incomes and Hidden Action by A. Jahić
+Incentives In Networks with Redistributive Pressures and Endogenous Incomes by A. Jahić

 In developing countries, lack of access to formal credit markets leads many social networks to engage in informal borrowing.
 This study investigages how risk sharing impacts risk taking and labor supply when information is imperfect.

-Complexity Aversion in Labor Choice Under Demand Uncertainties by A. Jahić
+Complexity Aversion in Asset Choice by A. Jahić

 Network Formation and Social Norms Under Complentarities: Statics and Dynamics by A. Jahić